Hey there! These maps like to spread out! Head over to a larger screen to check them out.

 BY CONGRESSIONAL DISTRICT

-In the country’s congressional districts, youth disconnection ranges from 5.2 percent in Iowa District 3, covering Des Moines and the southern part of the state, to 24.5 percent in New York District 15, in the Bronx.
+In the country’s congressional districts, youth disconnection ranges from 3.7 percent in Wisconsin District 2, covering Madison and the southwestern part of the state, to 21.1 percent in Kentucky District 5, in the southeastern part of the state.

 12.5%